-- reference (string) backward compatible synonym for contig - end (int) backward compatible synonym for stop
+- reference (string) backward compatible synonym for contig - end (int) backward compatible synonym for stop four array.arrays of the same length in order A C G T tuple fetch reads aligned in a region.

-Raises ValueError - if the genomic coordinates are out of range or invalid.
+ValueError - if the genomic coordinates are out of range or invalid.